Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Tổ quốcBáo Tổ quốc24/12/2024

-The annual meeting of the World Heritage Committee and the 46th Session focused on discussing a number of main contents such as: Periodic assessment of the protection of World Heritage sites - part of the monitoring process (including Ha Long Bay), assessed based on the conservation status reports of World Heritage sites sent by Member States to UNESCO before each Annual Session of the World Heritage Committee; Review of new World Heritage nomination dossiers; Global Strategy for the World Heritage List; Assessment of the Periodic Report and a number of other contents on the Strategy for building human resources for world heritage, on the list of proposed world heritage dossiers, adjustment of world heritage protection zones of a number of countries, the list of endangered world heritage sites, finance and preparation for the next Session.
+The annual meeting of the World Heritage Committee and the 46th Session focused on discussing a number of main contents such as: Periodic assessment of the protection of World Heritage sites - part of the monitoring process (including Ha Long Bay), assessed based on the conservation status reports of World Heritage sites sent by Member States to UNESCO before each Annual Session of the World Heritage Committee; Review of new World Heritage nomination dossiers; Global Strategy for the World Heritage List; Assessment of Periodic Reports and a number of other contents on the Strategy for building human resources for world heritage, on the list of proposed world heritage dossiers, adjustment of world heritage protection zones of a number of countries, list of endangered world heritage sites, finance and preparation for the next Session.

 Chuyên gia UNESCO khảo sát thực địa tại Vịnh Hạ Long nhằm tăng cường các biện pháp bảo vệ di sản - Ảnh 1.